What Does a Title Company Do?

 If you’re a homeowner or plan to buy a home in the future — even if you don’t consider yourself an investor — you might want to familiarize yourself with MBSs.

-The majority of MBSs are issued by Ginnie Mae, an agency within the U.S. government, or Fannie Mae and Freddie Mac, which are government-sponsored enterprises (GSEs).
-Private firms like investment banks and other financial institutions may also issue MBSs.
+Most MBSs are issued by Ginnie Mae, a U.S. government agency, or by Fannie Mae and Freddie Mac, which are government-sponsored enterprises.
+Private financial institutions, such as investment banks, may also create MBSs; however, government-backed securities are more common.

 » MORE: What is a good investment?